mcdonc/web3/web3.rst

-In the meantime, aside from any Python 2 vs. Python 3 compatibility issue, as various discussions on Web-SIG have pointed out, the WSGI 1.0 specification is too general, providing support for asynchronous applications at the expense of implementation complexity.
-This specification uses the fundamental incompatibility between WSGI 1.0 and Python 3 as a natural divergence point to create a specification with reduced complexity by removing specialized support for asynchronous applications.
+In the meantime, aside from any Python 2 vs. Python 3 compatibility issue, as various discussions on Web-SIG have pointed out, the WSGI 1.0 specification is too general, providing support (via ``.write``) for asynchronous applications at the expense of implementation complexity.
+This specification uses the fundamental incompatibility between WSGI 1.0 and Python 3 as a natural divergence point to create a specification with reduced complexity by changing specialized support for asynchronous applications.

 To provide backwards compatibility for older WSGI 1.0 applications, so that they may run on a Web3 stack, it is presumed that Web3 middleware